BLCM/OpenBLCMM/README.md

   (original BLCMM launcher crashes when that happens; main app might too)
 - Add in proper version checking in `.blcm` loading.
 - Make sure that data jars can be found when launching from some other dir
-- Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
-- Check diskspace prior to sqlite extraction
 - "No results found" when refs doesn't return anything, in OE
 - Get a real Markdown renderer for the Changelog window?
-- Figure out what the proper default-file-open location should be for the various cases, and make sure we're handling those properly.
 - I don't think any settings actually require app restarts; maybe at least hide that stuff, for now?
 - Try to trigger out-of-memory and make sure that the reporting for that